Gov's ESSA team unveiling draft blueprint to improve schools, asking for feedback

 McDonald’s of Hawaii celebrates teacher appreciation by giving teachers free coffee in September

-: Every Tuesday in September
+When: Every Tuesday in September

 What: McDonald's Restaurants of Hawaii honors teachers with "Teacher Appreciation Month" in September